neurohacked/neurohacked.github.io/_posts/2016-11-10-shuffling-arrays-with-fisheryates.md

 new Quiz(questions);
 {% endhighlight %}

-My first guess at dealing with this was to use `Math.random()` on the array of questions.
-After some research, I discovered the extremely useful [Fisher–Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).
-Using this algorithm, we can create a function like this
+My first guess at dealing with this was to loop through the array of questions via a function along with applying some `Math.random()` to each array index then assigning those to a new array.
+This was a step in the right direction but there was a key component I was missing.
+After some research, I discovered the extremely useful [Fisher–Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) which "is an algorithm for generating a random permutation of a finite set—in plain terms, the algorithm shuffles the set".
+Using this algorithm, we can create this function

 {% highlight javascript %}
 // Shuffle function using the Fisher–Yates Shuffle